Do the benefits of using patient data outweigh the risks? Could something go wrong, and what would be the impact?

 Some people may be willing to share personal data about themselves widely, for example through social media or store loyalty cards, but others will be more cautious.
 Individuals are prepared to make different trade-offs, depending on the benefits they receive in return.
 It may also depend on the type of data, for example whether it relates to finances, health, travel or purchases.

 When considering the use of patient data specifically, questions you might want to ask include:

 What are the benefits?

-There are huge benefits of using patient data, both for individual care, and to improve health, care and services across the NHS.
+There are huge benefits of using patient data, both for individual care, improving health and care services, and supporting research.
 When patients are treated in the NHS, they benefit from insights based on the data of previous patients like them.
 Find out more about the benefits.

 What are the risks?

 Sharing patient data will never be totally risk-free, but there must be robust measures in place to reduce any risks as much as possible.
-At the moment, most of the ‘data breaches’ in the health sector occur when information is accidentally posted, faxed or emailed to the wrong person.
 Surveys suggest that there are three main things people are concerned about: